SoftwareAG/c8y-docs/content/reference/device-management-library-bundle/child-devices.md

 `510,DeviceSerial`

 Custom response templates also contain the targeted device's external ID as first parameter.
-We recommend to implement a similar mechanism there as well.
+We recommend you to implement a similar mechanism there as well.